Everest Helicopter Tour 2026

 Altitude Sickness Everest Helicopter Tour

 Acute Mountain Sickness, or just AMS, can hit you on an Everest helicopter tour.
 You go up fast to high spots like Kala Patthar or Everest Base Camp.
+Unlike trekking, where your body has time to adjust, the helicopter shoots you straight up.

 Symptoms of Altitude Sickness